php-dev-br/laravel-doc-pt-br/installation.md

     composer global require "laravel/installer"

-Make sure to place the `$HOME/.composer/vendor/bin` directory (or the equivalent directory for your OS) in your $PATH so the `laravel` executable can be located by your system.
+Make sure to place the `~/.composer/vendor/bin` directory (or the equivalent directory for your OS) in your PATH so the `laravel` executable can be located by your system.

 Once installed, the `laravel new` command will create a fresh Laravel installation in the directory you specify.
-For instance, `laravel new blog` will create a directory named `blog` containing a fresh Laravel installation with all of Laravel's dependencies already installed:
+For instance, `laravel new blog` will create a directory named `blog` containing a fresh Laravel installation with all of Laravel's dependencies already installed.
+This method of installation is much faster than installing via Composer:

     laravel new blog